Marvin-Deng/CS111/Lab_2/README.md

 # You Spin Me Round Robin

-A linked list implementation of round robin process scheduling using for a given workload and quantum length written.
+A linked list implementation of round robin process scheduler given a text file with processes quantum length.
 Returns the average wait and response times.

 ## Building